Skip to main content

 Overview

-As well as learning the basics of electrical engineering, you will undertake hands-on learning by building prototype electronic circuits, learn how to solder circuit boards, programme microcontrollers and industrial PLCs, and learn how our world is being reshaped by the interconnection of smart devices over the 5g network in what is being called the I.O.T - Internet of Things.
-We consider the teaching of Electronics at Belfast Met to be amongst the highest standard throughout the UK; we are the only college in N.I this year whose electronic engineering students qualified for the finals of the World Skills Competition - securing 4 of the 8 places against UK wide competition.
-If you are interested in technology, why not come and join us!
+As well as learning the basics of electrical engineering, you will undertake hands-on learning by building prototype electronic circuits, learn how to solder circuit boards, programme microcontrollers and industrial PLCs, and learn how our world is being reshaped by the interconnecting network of smart devices over the 5G network — what is being called the Internet of Things (IoT).

 This course is designed to cover a broad spectrum of engineering subjects allowing you to obtain the relevant skills and qualification to progress to higher education in an engineering discipline and to obtain skills relevant to industry.